-The Chief of the service to which the applicant is applying shall be responsible for providing application forms to and receiving completed forms from all applicants and forwarding these forms to the Medical Staff Office.
-The Hospital Administration in conjunction with the Chief of Service and the Chairperson of the Credentials Committee are responsible for verification of all statements and documents contained in the application.
-The verification process shall include but is not limited to querying the National Practitioner Data Bank for all new applicants and every two years for Medical Staff members who apply for reappointment.
-Verification shall ordinarily be completed within 90 days following receipt of the application.
-Once verified and complete, the application shall be transmitted to the appropriate Chief of Service who shall transmit it to the Credentials Committee, with recommendation(s) within 30 days following receipt.
-Credentials Committee shall review the application and transmit its The recommendation(s) within 30 days following receipt to the MEC, which will act on it at its next regularly scheduled meeting.
-The recommendation of the MEC shall be forwarded to the Board of Trustees or the Committee or Body designated to act on its behalf through the Dean and the Joint Conference and Planning Committee to be acted on, respectively, at their next regularly scheduled meeting.
+The Chief of Service or designee will be responsible for providing the applicant with the pre application, application, and the Delineation of Privileges.
+Once the forms have been completed, the applicant should provide them, with the supporting documentation and the initial application fee, to the Medical Staff Office.
+The University Hospital Administration in conjunction with the Chief of Service and the Chairperson of the Credentials Committee are responsible for reviewing all statements, evaluations, primary source verifications and any documentation submitted with the application.
+The primary source verification process shall include but is not limited to the querying of the National Practitioner Data Bank.
+This is done for all new applicants and at a minimum every two years for Medical/Adjunct staff members who apply for reappointment.

+Primary source verifications shall commence following receipt of the pre-application.
+The completed application shall be forwarded to the Chief of Service who shall review and forward a recommendation to the Credentials Committee.
+This is done within 30 days following receipt by the Chief of Service.
+The Credentials Committee shall review the application, supporting documentation, primary source verification, Delineation of Privileges and the Focused Professional Practice Evaluation Plan, and forward its recommendation at the next scheduled MEC meeting unless the application is deferred pending further information.
+The recommendation of the MEC shall be forwarded to the next meeting of the UH Board of Directors.
+The Board of Directors will make the recommendation to the Board of Trustees